Pune: Media

 A number of Marathi-language newspapers from the British era continued publishing decades after independence.
 These included Kesari, Tarun Bharat, Prabhat and Sakal.
 Sakal has remained the most popular Marathi daily.
 Kesari is now only published as an online newspaper.
 The Mumbai-based Maharashtra Times, Loksatta and Lokmat have all introduced Pune based editions in the last fifteen years.
 The Mumbai-based popular English newspaper the Indian Express has a Pune edition.
 Its rival the Times of India introduced a tabloid called Pune Mirror in 2008.
 Mid-Day, Daily News and Analysis and Sakaal Times are other local English newspapers.
 The English-language newspaper The Hindu has launched a Pune edition covering local as well as national news.
+Another English-language online news website Puneri Pages was launched, covering local and national news.

 The government owned All India Radio (AIR) has been broadcasting from Pune since 1953.
 Savitribai Phule Pune University broadcasts programmes focusing on its different departments and student welfare schemes on its own FM radio channel called Vidyavani.
 A number of commercial FM channels are also received in the city.
 The city receives almost all of the television channels in India including broadcast, cable and direct-to-home TV.

-Transport

-Public transport

-Public transport in Pune includes Pune Suburban Railway, bus services operated by PMPML and auto rickshaws.
-Uber and Ola Cabs also operate in the city.
-Construction of Pune Metro, an urban mass rapid transit system, is underway as of 2018.

-Rail

-Pune Suburban Railway (electric multiple units) (popularly called local trains) connect Pune to the industrial city of Pimpri-Chinchwad and the hill station of Lonavala.
-Daily express trains connect Pune to Mumbai, Nashik, Ahmedabad, Chennai, Delhi, Hyderabad, Nanded, Miraj-Sangli ,Kolhapur Jaipur, Raipur, Nagpur, Visakhapatnam, Thiruvananthapuram, Kochi, Coimbatore, Bangalore, Allahabad, Kanpur, Howrah, Jammu Tawi, Vijayawada, Darbhanga, Goa, Gwalior, Varanasi, Bhubaneswar, Ranchi, Patna, and Jamshedpur.
-At Pune, there is a diesel locomotive shed and an electric trip shed.
-Pune Railway Station is administered by the Pune Railway Division of Central Railways.

-Bus service

-Public buses within the city and its suburbs are operated by Pune Mahanagar Parivahan Mahamandal Limited (PMPML).
-PMPML operates the Rainbow BRTS system, the first of its kind in India, in which dedicated bus lanes were supposed to allow buses to travel quickly through the city.
-The project has turned out to be a failure, receiving little patronage from the local citizenry.
-Maharashtra State Road Transport Corporation runs buses from stations in Wakdewadi, Pune station, and Swargate to all major cities and towns in Maharashtra and neighbouring states.
-Private companies also run buses to major cities throughout India.
-In January 2019, Pune became the first Indian city to adopt e-buses and Bhekrai Nagar the country's first all electric bus depot.
-As of November 2019, up to 133 electric vehicles (EVs) have been deployed across the city in the first phase of its e-bus programme.
-The user's group is Pune Bus Pravasi Sangh.